Ed.D. Program Requirements

 - Submit evidence satisfactory to the advisor of their ability to do research in the area of specialization

-- As a future executive leader, there is also an expectation that your participation, attendance, and work will reflect the care and scholarship that one would expect from someone participating in a doctoral-level program
+- As a future executive leader, there is also an expectation that a candidate’s participation, attendance, and work will reflect the standards, care, and scholarship that are required in a rigorous doctoral-level program.

-- If it is necessary to miss or be late to a class, candidates are required to notify the faculty member teaching the course in advance.
+- If it is necessary to miss or be late to a class, candidates are required to notify the faculty member teaching the course in advance, if possible.

-- Specific details of the attendance policy and requirements will be provided at the start of each course
+- Specific details of the attendance policy and requirements will be provided by the faculty at the start of each course.